HSF/hsf.github.io/organization/_posts/2022/2022-01-20-coordination.md

 - Given the length of today's agenda, probably best to take up the discussion on this proposal at the next meeting (3 Feb)
 - IRIS-HEP plans to help the Forum get started by organizing a Blueprint Meeting with the AF Forum coordinators as a kickoff
-- Chats with WLCG/DOMA team recognize that the activity would benefit from a liason between the HSF AF Forum and the WLCG/DOMA
+- Chats with WLCG/DOMA team recognize that the activity would benefit from a liaison between the HSF AF Forum and the WLCG/DOMA
 - Plan a HSF/WLCG community white paper on Analysis Facilities by the end of 2022 as a specific goal for the Forum activities

 ### Calendar for 2022